Guest Post by Willis Eschenbach

-Finally, seven months after taking a double handful of sleeping pills in Boston and not really caring if I lived or died, having slipped between the Scylla of being plugged into the wall and the Charybdis of being sent back to the Army, and in a state both less crazy and more crazy than when I went entered the nuthouse, they let me go.
+Finally, nine months after taking a double handful of sleeping pills in Boston and not really caring if I lived or died, having slipped between the Scylla of being plugged into the wall and the Charybdis of being sent back to the Army, and in a state both less crazy and more crazy than when I went entered the nuthouse, they let me go.
 I had outlasted them.
 I was given an Honorable Discharge as being “Unfit for Military Service” … like I say, I could have saved them a lot of work, I knew that from the start.

 So I was free, finally free, out of prison free, no walls free, living in San Francisco in 1967 free.
 No more unbreakable steel bars dividing the sky into a demented solitaire tic-tac-toe game.
 No more grilles and locks on the door.
 No ironing tiny patches on sheets for eight hours a day, only to return to a locked ward full of fellow sufferers after work.
 No more waking up once again lashed to the damn bed.
 I moved in with my girlfriend.
 She was dancing in a topless bar on Broadway.
 I was twenty years old, I couldn’t even go into the bar to watch her dance … but I was free, and I swore a very big swear to unknown deities that I would remain that way.